AmrDeveloper/EasyAdapter/docs/how_to_use.md

 # How to use?

-EasyAdapter has 3 type of annotations that help you to generate your adapter
+EasyAdapter has 3 types of annotations that help you to generate your adapter

 - Adapters Annotations:
 Used to select the Adapter type and set the list item for it.